Early Childhood Education Program

 |2||Are looking for a career offering stability and good working conditions|

 |4||Are flexible and adaptable|

 Our programs are offered in a variety of delivery methods.

 The Certificate level program (Basic) is offered as a classroom based program over 46-weeks (full-time).
 The first course, Orientation & Student Success Skills, provides an important opportunity for you, faculty, and administration to meet each other and to get a comprehensive overview of your program.

 You will spend the next 37-weeks completing 14 theory courses.
 During this time you will complete a one-week Career Search Strategies course which is delivered in a combined delivery format.
 Portions of this course will be delivered online, using Moodle as the online learning platform, as well as face-to-face for the interview portion of the course.
 Throughout the theory portion of this program you will also complete a number of off-site observations at various child care sites.

 Following the theory portion of the program, you will complete 2, 4-week Practicum experiences followed by a 1-day program debrief and celebration.

-The Post-Basic Diploma level program is offered with instructor-guided online learning using Moodle as the learning platform, and weekly classroom-based sessions.
-In the Post-Basic Infant Toddle and Special Needs program you will complete 6 theory courses in a combined online and classroom-based delivery format followed by a 6-week Infant Toddler Practicum, followed by 2 more theory courses delivered in a combined delivery format, followed by a final 6-week Special Needs Practicum experience.
+In the Post-Basic Diploma level program all courses (with the exception of the practicum) are offered in a combined delivery format, with guided online learning, using Moodle as the learning platform, and weekly classroom-based sessions.
+This flexible delivery format is designed for individuals who may be balancing other responsibilities such as work and/or family.
+In the Post-Basic Infant Toddler and Special Needs program you will complete orientation followed by six theory courses in a combined online and classroom-based delivery format followed by a six-week Infant Toddler Practicum, followed by two more theory courses delivered in a combined delivery format, followed by a final six-week Special Needs Practicum experience..

 Program Admission Requirements